DanielJDufour/calc-stats/README.md

       .
     },
     invalid: 0, // count of no-data and filtered out values
+    product: Infinity, // use { precise: true } for a more accurate product
     std: 23.44970978261541, // standard deviation
     sum: 328350, // sum of all the valid numerical values
     valid: 4950, // count of valid numerical values